 Vaishno Devi: Vaishno Devi Mandir is a holy pilgrimage destination for the Hindus, located in the folds of three-peaked mountain Trikuta and is 12 km away from Katra in the state of Jammu and Kashmir, India.

-Amarnath: One of the prominent religious destinations dedicated to Lord Shiva is the holy Amarnath cave which is located in Jammu and Kashmir.
+Amarnath: Amarnath is one of the prominent religious destinations dedicated to Lord Shiva.
+It is the holy Amarnath cave, which is located in Jammu and Kashmir.

 Mata Chintapurni: Goddess Mata Chintapurni Temple is the famous Hindu Temple in Himachal Pradesh devoted to goddess Mata Chintpurni or Chhinnamastika Devi.

 Mansa Devi: Mansa Devi is one of the most visited temples of Haridwar – Uttaranchal, dedicated to Mansa Devi, a form of Shakti (power) located at the top of Bilwa Parvat (hill).
-The temple was constructed by Maharaja Gopal Singh of Manimajra during the period 1811-1815.
+Maharaja Gopal Singh of Manimajra constructed the temple during the period 1811-1815.